Shankyorbis/project/README.md

 Create a new site map to Build a Backbone of the Project and all elements according to your requirements.

-Begin Scraping the way you want....Prerequisites....--->
+Begin Scraping the way you want....

+Prerequisites....--->

 Python 3,
 BeautifulSoup->bs4,